-5.1 A joint coordination activity (JCA) is a tool for management of the work programme of ITU-T when there is a need to address a broad subject covering the area of competence of more than one study group (see also [WTSA Res.
+5.1 A joint coordination activity is a tool for management of the work programme of ITU-T when there is a need to address a broad subject covering the area of competence of more than one study group (see also [WTSA Res.
 45]).
 A JCA may help to coordinate the planned work effort in terms of subject matter, time-frames for meetings, collocated meetings where necessary and publication goals including, where appropriate, release planning of the resulting Recommendations.

 The establishment of a JCA aims mainly at improving coordination and planning.
 The work itself will continue to be conducted by the relevant study groups and the results are subject to the normal approval processes within each study group.
 A JCA may identify technical and strategic issues within the scope of its coordination role, but will not perform technical studies nor write Recommendations.
 A JCA may also address coordination of activities with recognized standards development organizations (SDOs) and forums, including periodic discussion of work plans and schedules of deliverables.
 The study groups take JCA suggestions into consideration as they carry out their work.

 5.2 Any group (study group or TSAG) may propose that a JCA be established.
 The proposal to establish a JCA should first be discussed within the proposing group's management team, then among the relevant study group chairmen and the TSAG chairman.
 Discussions may be held with external SDOs and forum leaders.
+Figure 5-1 provides a schematic of the alternatives in proposing and approving the creation of a JCA.